Alfonso Rivas drives in 5 as Cubs pound Pirates 21-0

 Rivas, who was recalled Friday from Triple-A Iowa, capped Chicago’s eight-run second with a three-run homer.
 He tacked on RBI singles in the fourth and fifth.

-Each player that batted for the Cubs (7-8) collected at least one hit and scored at least one run.
+Each played that batted for the Cubs (7-8) collected at least one hit and scored at least one run.

 It was more than enough support for Kyle Hendricks (1-1), who pitched seven innings of two-hit ball.
 Sean Newcomb worked the eighth in his Cubs debut and Scott Effross finished the three-hitter.